Hand-eye calibration¶

 - Add the ‘rc hand-eye calibration’ program node

-- In the node, select your sensor and configure the calibration parameters (Setting parameters in the rc hand-eye calibration node)
+- In the node, select your sensor and configure the mounting type and grid size

 - For each of the eight ‘Set pose’ nodes: